OpenFusionProject/ofapi/README.md

 ofapi groups available APIs into modules.
 Each module has a corresponding table in the config file (`config.toml`) and can be deactivated by commenting out the table (with the exception of the `core` and `game` modules, which are required).

-Many APIs are "secure", meaning they must be accessed by the TLS port bound to by the application.
+Some modules are "secure", meaning their APIs must be accessed by the TLS port bound to by the application.
 TLS can be applied at the application level by compiling with the `tls` [feature](https://doc.rust-lang.org/cargo/reference/features.html) or by a proxy server such as [nginx](https://nginx.org/). **Please verify that secure APIs are only accessible through TLS before deploying ofapi on a publicly accessible network.**

 ofapi requires an OpenFusion sqlite database of version 6 or higher.